aayushdhote/Ai-HR-bot/README.md

 🔍 Overview

-This bot streamlines the leave application process by:
+This bot streamlines the leave applications process by:

 Interacting with users in a conversational style.